-The movie “The Enigma Secret”, which came out in 1979, presented Polish version of the events, and never achieved the publicity, as its British counterpart “The Imitation Game”, which appeared in 2014.
+The movie “The Enigma Secret”, which came out in 1979, presented the Polish version of the events, and never achieved the publicity, as its British counterpart “The Imitation Game”, which appeared in 2014.
 Not unlike the Polish soldiers’ contribution to the final results of WW2.
 Having sustained the most casualties (after Russia) and having the fourth most populous army, Poland wasn’t even invited to the victory parade in 1946 in London.
-It must have been on demand from Stalin, who decided, that the only legitimate Polish Army was on the Eastern front and under his command.
+It must have been on demand from Stalin, who decided that the only legitimate Polish Army was on the Eastern front and under his command.

 As a result of the war, and the failed Churchill’s and Roosevelt’s diplomacy, Poland lost more than 18% of its population, 38% of its national assets, and the majority of its eastern territory.
 And, most importantly, we lost our independence, for which we fought bloody battles for over a hundred years, to a murderous and brutal regime in Russia.
 The Polish Army coming from the East, with the Russians, were the liberators.
 Polish soldiers, who fought Nazis on the Western front, coming back to their country after the war was over, were treated as spies and methodically hunted down, interrogated and executed.

-When WW2 broke out, he fought the Germans invading our country, this time the invasion was from the West.
+When WWII broke out, he fought the Germans invading our country, this time the invasion was from the West.
 After Poland fell, Pilecki was very active in the underground.
 In communication with the Polish government in exile and hearing about the atrocities in Auschwitz, in 1941 he let himself get arrested during the roundup, hoping to be sent there and witness the rumored but unconfirmed reports of the carnage in this hell on earth.
-His silent wish was granted and he ended up in Auschwitz.
-There he was, a prisoner with number 4859 tattooed on his inner forearm.
+His silent wish was granted, and he ended up in Auschwitz.
+There he was, a prisoner with the number 4859 tattooed on his inner forearm.

 There he saw the unspeakable crimes, much worse than he could even imagine before.
 His intelligence data, smuggled out of the camp, formed the basis for the report about the mass extermination of Jews in occupied Poland and directed to allies and the United Nations.